drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/central_issue.png){: loading=lazy }
 ### The Molecular Similarity Principle

-The "molecular similarity principle", which is also known as the "similar property principle", is the underlying concept of virtually all ligand-based drug design methods.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/molecular-similarity-principle-f2e2fca8'><i class='fa fa-play' aria-hidden='true'></i></button>The "molecular similarity principle", which is also known as the "similar property principle", is the underlying concept of virtually all ligand-based drug design methods.
 Its underlying assumption states that similar molecules tend to behave similarly, while more dissimilar molecules exhibit more distinct properties.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.